 5. How will this impact current I/M programs?

-It will require a software or hardware update to the Generic Scan Tool (GST)and more memory to account for the new, more significant message responses.
+It will require a software update and possibly a scan tool hardware update to the Generic Scan Tool (GST)and more memory to account for the new, more significant message responses.
 The I/M database storage must be updated to account for new data (both size and format).
-New readiness categories will be used as additional failure criteria (more data to determine if the vehicle ran its emissions monitor test before an I/M test).
-The additional data can be used for fraud detection and give more insight into the performance of emissions monitor tests.
+New readiness categories will be used as additional failure criteria (more data will be needed to determine if the vehicle ran its emissions monitor test before an I/M test).
+The extra data can be used for fraud detection and give more insight into the performance of emissions monitor tests.

 Additional information will be added at a later date!